raczben/tco_study/README.md

 ![native_mc_hold_report](doc_resources/native_mc_hold_report.png)

-So the problem is that the FPGA's routing resources has greater uncerteanity than what the constraints require.
+So the problem is that the FPGA's routing resources has greater uncertainty than what the constraints require.
 Note, that in simpler timing requirements you can stop here, because the router will add a proper delay.
 But now we have to investigate more.
 Let's try to use dedicated delay elements, which called ODELAY.

-### Using ODELAY
+### Using dedicated delay primitive

 Let's try to replace the routing delays with dedicated output delays.
 This approach is implemented by the `o_odelay_p` (/n) ports of the [multicycle](multicycle) project.
 We need to replace the